MEAA has strict policies, processes and procedures in place to ensure it maintains best practice union governance.

 The 2014 Federal Council adapted the strategic plan endorsed by the 2012 Council and this has continued to guide the work of the MEAA and has been the basis of reporting on activities to Council and to members through the Annual Report.

-A new strategic plan will be presented to the Federal Council in early-2016.
+A new strategic plan was presented to the Federal Council in early-2016.

 The annual report is the key tool for reporting and disclosure to members about financial and organisational matters.
 We continue to aim to make the report as comprehensive as possible.
 Read previous annual reports here.